The Selection Order (SO) round

 The system can randomly choose who will be the first participant to be awarded by clicking the "Use random order" checkbox.

 Alternatively, the Administrator can choose the order of participants.
-To do this, in the "Participating divisees" box drag and drop divisees up and down.
-The participant on the top of the list will be the first to choose and the participant at the end of the list will go last in the rotation of awarded assets.
+To do this, in the "Participating divisees" box, drag and drop divisees up and down.
+The participant at the top of the list will be the first to choose and the participant at the end of the list will go last in the rotation of awarded assets.

 The "Create EV round" page with divisee choice